WOODY'S "OTHER NATIONAL ANTHEM"

 sepiacover.jpg

 Two weeks after writing the song, Woody’s friend Will Geer (Grandpa Walton) booked him into a folk concert.
 There he met song collector Alan Lomax.
-Lomax instantly saw the short, wiry singer with the Oklahoma drawl as an authentic American balladeer.
+Lomax instantly recognized the short, wiry singer with the Oklahoma drawl as an authentic American balladeer.
 With Lomax’s help, Woody began to record.

 In April 1944, toward the end of a session, he took out his answer song.
 He changed one line and the title, made one take, then shipped out with the Merchant Marine.
 When the war ended, Woody settled in Coney Island with a new wife, new children.
 Arlo recalls his father teaching him the song’s “other” verses that Woody feared would be forgotten.